 How Chinese Medicine Alleviates Joint Pain

 In Chinese medicine, there are several different patterns and underlying conditions that can lead to arthritis.
 The organ systems according to Chinese medicine are interrelated, and when one becomes imbalanced it affects the other organs.
 Therefore, one condition such as arthritis can manifest itself in many different syndromes.
-Because this is considered a chronic health condition, regular application of Acu-sticks to correlated acupressure points, external topical remedies, and organic herbs are often required for for a number of many months to address this condition fully.
+For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.

 Acupressure Points for Joint Pain